Last updated on March 31st, 2023

 Just like every robust building requires a solid foundation, an impactful logo requires its bedrock.
 But what is it exactly?

-To make sure that the logo synchronizes with the brand it is associated with, you must begin with knowing the brand inside out.
+To ensure that the logo synchronizes with its associated brand, you must begin by knowing the brand inside out.

 Who would be your customers?